ErikJermanis/ToDoApp/README.md

-To Do List app build with the MERN stack
+To Do List app build with the MERN stack - WIP